meshcat-dev/meshcat/Readme.md

 ### Camera Control

 The camera is just another object in the MeshCat scene, so you can move it around with <code>set_transform</code> commands like any other object.
+You can also use <code>set_target</code> to change the camera's target.
 Please note that replacing the camera with <code>set_object</code> is not currently supported (but we expect to implement this in the future).

 Controlling the camera is slightly more complicated than moving a single object because the camera actually has two important poses: the origin about which the camera orbits when you click-and-drag with the mouse, and the position of the camera itself.
 In addition, cameras and controls in Three.js assume a coordinate system in which the Y axis is upward.
 In robotics, we typically have the Z axis pointing up, and that's what's done in MeshCat.
 To account for this, the actual camera lives inside a few path elements: